 Natural lands interns gain knowledge and hands-on-experience by working on environmental projects at Winterthur.
 Interns work with the natural lands staff responsible for implementing proper land management practices, explore new practices, and maintain outlying areas, including meadows, streams and ponds, and woodland areas.

 Groundskeeping Intern will learn proper turfgrass management techniques through hands-on experience in the day to day management of the turf within the Winterthur garden & estate.
 This intern will gain experience in handling a range of mowers and turf situations.
 The intern will also assist with the maintenance of the historic naturalistic design of the garden by learning and practicing good safety and excellent horticultural and turfgrass management techniques, e.g. fertilizing, planting, pruning, snow removal, leaf removal, mowing, spraying pesticides, mulching, weedeating, lawn aeration and seeding.
 The intern will also learn the cultural requirements and botanical nomenclature of the plants along with the design principles and environmental stewardship used in the Winterthur garden.

 Detailed information about Winterthur’s specific internship requirements can be found on our paid internships page.

 While many of our internships take place in the summer, there are also opportunities for extended internships.
 See paid internships link for current opportunities.

 Please review the paid internships page which explains how to apply for our internship opportunities.
 Please include a copy of our Horticulture Internship Program Objectives Survey with your application.

 Additional Information and Questions

-Please direct your questions about our internship opportunities and the application to:
+Please direct your questions about our internship opportunities to: